dragonmux/crunch/docs/crunch.md

 There are several integer assertions for signed and unsigned at a couple of major sizes.

-assertIntEqual and assertUintEqual perform standard integer assertions for signed and unsigned integers, respectively.
+`assertIntEqual` and `assertUintEqual` perform standard integer assertions for signed and unsigned integers, respectively.
 If the integers you wish to assert are smaller than this, these are still the functions to use as C's integer promotions will automatically bump the numbers up to this size by default.

-assertInt64Equal and assertUint64Equal perform integer assertions of larger, 64-bit integers - both signed an unsigned, respectively.
+`assertInt64Equal` and `assertUint64Equal` perform integer assertions of larger, 64-bit integers - both signed an unsigned, respectively.
 These exist as C still "promotes" larger integers down to `int`, which is bad news for 64-bit numbers that are typically implemented using a type such as `long long`.

-In all cases, if the two numbers are not equal, then the assertion fails with a diagnostic, and aborts the test.
+In all cases, if the two numbers are not equal, then the assertion fails with a diagnostic, and aborts the test case.

 #### Floating Point Equality

-assertDoubleEqual asserts that two floating point numbers, possibly promoted floats, are equal.
-When they are not equal, this prints a diagnostic and fails, aborting the test.
+`assertDoubleEqual` asserts that two floating point numbers, possibly promoted floats, are equal.
+When they are not equal, this prints a diagnostic and fails, aborting the test case.

 #### String Equality

-assertStringEqual asserts that two NUL terminated strings are equal.
-When they are not equal, this prints a diagnostic and fails, aborting the test.
+`assertStringEqual` asserts that two NUL terminated strings are equal.
+When they are not equal, this prints a diagnostic and fails, aborting the test case.

 #### Pointer Equality

+`assertPtrEqual` validates that two pointers point to the same place.
+When they do not, this prints a diagnostic and fails, aborting the test case.

+#### Memory Equality

-There are two forms of pointer-based assertions. assertPtrEqual which validates that two pointers point to the same place, and assertMemEqual which validates that the memory pointed to by two pointers has the same contents as each other.
+`assertMemEqual` validates that the memory pointed to by two pointers has the same contents as each other.

-assertMemEqual allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
+`assertMemEqual` allows for safe comparison of two blocks of memory, so allowing arbitrary object comparisons.
 When the two memory blocks do not have different contents, the assertion fails and prints a diagnostic, aborting the test case.

 ### Negative Equality Assertions